DarrenSJZ/FYP/README.md

      - Manual edits become new ground truth if suggestions are rejected
    - Community moderation system for validation

-5. **Ground Truth Management**
+4. **Ground Truth Management**
    - Validated transcriptions become the new ground truth
    - Community moderation ensures quality
    - Version control for transcription history
    - Confidence scoring based on validation count

-### Technical Implementation

-The current implementation uses a microservices architecture:
+## Architecture

+### Microservices with Shared Data Pattern

+The platform implements a **microservices architecture with shared data**, which provides the benefits of service isolation while maintaining data consistency:

+#### Service Layer (Microservices)
-- FastAPI backend for handling clip processing and transcription
+- **FastAPI Backend**: Main orchestration service for handling transcription requests and user interactions
-- Isolated virtual environments for each ASR model
+- **ASR Model Services**: Each ASR model operates as an independent service:
+  - Whisper Service
+  - Wav2Vec Service
+  - Moonshine Service
+  - Mesolitica Service
+  - DeepSpeech Service
+- **LLM Processing Service**: Handles context-aware corrections and standardization
+- **Validation Service**: Manages the community validation workflow

+#### Shared Data Layer
-- Google Cloud Storage for audio file management
+- **Google Cloud Storage (GCS)**: Centralized storage for audio files and processed data
+- **Supabase**: Shared database for:
+  - User authentication and management
+  - Transcription metadata and results
-- Supabase for database and authentication
+  - Validation history and community feedback
+  - Ground truth versioning

+#### Benefits of This Architecture
+- **Service Independence**: Each ASR model can be updated, scaled, or replaced independently
+- **Data Consistency**: All services work with the same authoritative data sources
+- **Scalability**: Services can be scaled horizontally based on demand
+- **Fault Tolerance**: Individual service failures don't affect the entire system
+- **Technology Flexibility**: Different services can use different technologies and dependencies

 ### Future Goals